What is a support group?

 PAC strives to provide group leaders with ongoing support to design and facilitate meetings that are in-line with participants’ expectations and needs.
 Whether you’re starting a new group, transitioning to a leadership role or need to refresh your meetings, PAC is here to help.
 PAC also maintains a list of individuals and organizations that are willing to speak to support groups on the challenges patients encounter during their journey.

 The Parkinson Association of the Carolinas helps to support nearly 90 volunteer-led support groups throughout North and South Carolina.
-For assistance, please contact the Program Coordinator, Dianna Beaty, at 704-248-3722 or email@example.com.
+For assistance, please contact the Program Director, Quinci Christian, at 980-245-2786 or firstname.lastname@example.org.